bdeckard92/dupUT/01-Class-Content/07-Project-1/README.md

 ## Resources

-This section contains some additional resources to help solidify the topics covered in this module.
+This section contains some additional resources to help you understand the topics covered in this module.

 ### Full-Stack Blog Posts

-Check out [The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/) for additional resources, such as walkthroughs, articles, and installation guides, including the following post:
+Refer to [The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/) for additional resources, such as walkthroughs, articles, and installation guides:

   * 📖 [API Resources](https://coding-boot-camp.github.io/full-stack/apis/api-resources)